ZhyarSK/Viktr_Rick/README.md

-# Start out in the Arduino repo, by rebasing your branch on top of the
-Arduino-Viktr_Rick
+# Arduino-Viktr_Rick
 [ Rick Roll with Arduino and Bios ]

-Needs
+// Start out in the Arduino repo, by rebasing your branch on top of the Needs

  - Arduino USB